H2Concepts/H2-Rent-Stripe/README.md

 ## Usage

 1. Configure your categories, variants, extras and durations in the new **Federwiegen** admin menu.
-2. For each combination create the corresponding Stripe link under **Stripe Links**.
-3. Add the shortcode to a page or post:
+2. Add the shortcode to a page or post:

 ```php
 [federwiegen_product category="STANDARD"]